donalharrison/no1_system/docs/characters/Powers.md

 ## Power Traits

-### Speed
-The amount of actions and/or shifts required to use the power

-### Entropy Trigger
-What happens when the results set of the power roll contains a 1.
+**Speed:** The number of actions and/or shifts required to use the power **Entropy Effect:** What happens when the results set of the power roll contains a 1.

-### Threshold
-The number of Hits at which the magnitude of the power's effect increases.
+**Threshold Effect:** The number of Hits at which the magnitude of the power's effect increases.

-### Effect
-What the power does.
+**Effect:** What the power does.

 ## Power Keywords

-Ongoing

-Aura
+**Ongoing**
+The effect persists as long as the user maintains Focus.
+The Ongoing keyword has a numeric rating that determines how challenging the power is to maintain.
+Characters can have any number of ongoing effects simultaneously, summing the total Ongoing ratings for all active powers together.
+Ongoing effects all have the following Trigger:
+### Maintain Focus
+#### Trigger
+When any Hits are scored against you, Focus to maintain your Ongoing effects.
+If the total Hits in the result set is not equal to or greater than your total Ongoing rating, your Ongoing effects are dismissed.

+**Aura**
+The effect persists and does not require the user to maintain Focus.
+Powers with the Aura keyword will specify the duration and conditions under which the effects persist or are dismissed.

 <table style='text-align: center'>